anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/BoundedContext.PNG)

 **» Angular vs. Domain-Driven Design**<br/>

 Many similarities exist when comparing the tactical patterns between Domain-Driven Design and Angular.
 However, there are also some technical points of friction.
-For example, the classification of DomainModules is the only artifact that can be directly attributed to Domain-Driven Design.
-Modular categories such as the RoutingModule, WidgetModule, or ServiceModule cannot be directly mapped to Domain-Driven Design.
-The SharedModule could be equated with the CrossCutting Layer.
+For example, the classification of **Domain Module** is the only artifact that can be attributed to Domain-Driven Design.
+Modular categories such as the **Routing Module**, **Widget Module** or **Service Module** cannot be directly aligned to Domain-Driven Design.
+The **Shared Module** could be the equivalent of the **Cross-Cutting Module**.
 Another aspect is the visibility of services.
-In Angular, services are often made available as a global singleton, which automatically gives them a shared status.
+In Angular, services are often made available as global singletons, which automatically gives them a shared status.
 Accordingly, work must be done on how to harmonize these points of friction.
-A symbiosis of both strategies must be found as shown in the following example:
+A symbiosis of both strategies must be found as shown in the following:

 **» Project scaffolding in the sense of DDD**<br/>